One of the annoying things you’ll hear people say when they argue about the Hall of Fame is this:

 Todd Helton has a better greatness score than Willie McCovey, Jim Thome, Eddie Murray, and Harmon Killebrew, four first basemen that most people accept without a gripe.
 Helton played 17 seasons and had more than 2,500 hits, so he’s not just a high-peak guy, he has some great numbers.
 He’s a 300/400/500 guy too (batting average/on-base/slugging), which shows the versatility of his contribution with the bat.
 In his three years on the ballot, Helton has crept from 16 percent to 29 percent.
 He should build on his momentum this time, since the ballot is not very top heavy.

 If Don Mattingly is a Hall of Famer, wouldn’t Greatness Score show it?
-Yet, Donnie Baseball rates below Fred McGriff and even Mark Teixeira and John Olerud in greatness.
+Yet, Donnie Baseball rates below John Olerud, Fred McGriff and even Mark Teixeira.
 All three of those players were able to play and stay healthy.
 It seems Mattingly will have a very difficult time getting via a veterans committee.

-Greatness Score shows that Jeff Kent’s candidacy rests on his home run total and that one MVP season.
-Clearly, he did not have enough “great” seasons to be a high peak candidate like Ryne Sandberg.
+Greatness Score reveals that Jeff Kent’s candidacy rests on his home run total and one MVP season.
+Clearly, Kent did not have enough “great” seasons to be a high peak candidate like Ryne Sandberg.
 Heck, Kent had eight seasons where his WAR was under 3(!).
 That means he was an all-or-nothing player.
 So far, his mixed bag of credentials (and his ornery personality) have not convinced enough writers to vote for him.